The Definitive Best Time to Buy a Christmas Tree This Year

 How to Keep Your Tree Looking Its Best

-At home, get your tree into water as soon as possible or make another cut if it’s going to sit out dry for a while.
+So, you decided to go with a live tree and want to make sure it lives through the holiday season.
+O'Connor recommends you get your tree into water as soon as possible or make another cut if it’s going to sit out dry for a while.
 This ensures the tree can take in water to remain fresh.
-O’Connor says, “The really important thing is to check the water daily to make sure it never runs out.”
+She says, “The really important thing is to check the water daily to make sure it never runs out.”

 How to Decorate a Christmas Tree